 The answer is a family budget.
 A family budget generally has more categories than a personal budget (and often multiple incomes), but its purpose is the same: to help your family successfully manage its money so you never miss a bill, or risk debt in the case of an emergency.

-Below, we’ll dive into what a family budget is and tell you how you can create the best one for your family.
+In our family budget guide, we’ll dive into what a family budget is and tell you how you can create the best one for your family.
 Keep reading to learn more.

 What is a family budget?